vidur6789/sg-travel-bot/README.md

 pip install -r requirements.txt
 ```

+2. Replace Parameter {APIKEY} in app_main to your own Google Maps API key
-2. Execute app_main.py to start the Python Flask fulfillment server
+3. Execute app_main.py to start the Python Flask fulfillment server
-3. The webhook will start on the port 5000
+4. The webhook will start on the port 5000
-4. Use [ngrok](https://ngrok.com/download) to create a secure tunnel to localhost
+5. Use [ngrok](https://ngrok.com/download) to create a secure tunnel to localhost

 ```bash
 ngrok http 5000
 ```
+6. Invoke Chatbot with following request:
+Talk to SG Travel Bot

 #### TripAdvisor Knowledge Base APIs